August 16 – 19, 2019

 Iota faculty members guide participants through the crafting of short forms.
 Is a micro essay really a prose poem?
 Is a prose poem really a piece of flash fiction?
 Prepare to challenge your own assumptions.

-Here’s what past Iota participants had to say:
+Here’s what past Iota participants have to say:

 “I’ve been to other conferences and retreats, but there is no comparison: the attention to every detail really couldn’t be improved upon.”